bsandmann/p2p-transactions/progress_report.md

 # Progress report

+## 2022-03-30 Research and POC Planing
+After a few days of work, the research continued: step by step, it goes deeper into the SSI matter and new ideas are emerging.
+Primary focus is to dig into DID specifications and to think through possible workflows for different trust models.

+Along the way, the technical design for a POC is starting.
+The approach is currently to provide several generic modules as a microservice: For DID-based authentication, for creating, tracing and verifying them.
+Above all, there is always the question of complexity in the architecture conception.
+How does one want to build such a system?
+How small-scale do you want to be with the microservices, or is a system that consists of perhaps only two or three components and is tightly coupled sufficient for a POC?

 ## 2022-03-17 Research & notes on the whitepaper
 After the completion of the PRISM Pioneers program a few months have gone by, so I started working through some of the already visited material to get a better understanding of a few technical details.
 The new version (1.3.1-SP1) was integrated and some experiments completed.
 There are still a lot of open questions regarding the release version of the SDK and the node itself.
 Especially around the business model of IOG.